ILoveAndLikePizza/SunriseSiren3000/README.md

 - the control program, **Sunrise Siren Studio**, located in the `SunriseSirenStudio` directory.
 It is made with the [Gimp ToolKit](https://gtk.org/) (GTK) in C, making it only available to Linux (and WSL2) users.
 The program has to be compiled from source.

 ## Why are there no prebuilt binaries?
 - The clock's firmware contains sensitive information, which is required to make configuration changes or to flash new firmware.
 This information is stored in a header file, and the program cannot be compiled without it, therefore obstructing me from providing a prebuilt esptool-ready binary.
+Furthermore, firmware flashing is mostly done by using `ArduinoOTA`, which is the easiest in the Arduino IDE.
 - The control program does not work by itself.
 It also relies on the desktop entry file, icon, and GSettings schema, which are not included in the binary file.
 Maybe I will provide `deb` and `rpm` packages in the future :)

 ## Firmware setup